lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 sub-referendum (and in the main referendum), regardless of the result of that sub-referendum.

+#### 6.3.3.5.
+Other Cards

-**Other Cards**: Action modifiers, reaction cards, cards in play, etc. that grant more votes or ballots can all be used subject to the normal rules of playing cards (e.g., only the acting minion can play action modifiers and only ready unlocked minions controlled by Methuselahs other than the acting minion's controller can play reaction cards).
+Action modifiers, reaction cards, cards in play, etc. that grant more votes or ballots can all be used subject to the normal rules of playing cards (e.g., only the acting minion can play action modifiers and only ready unlocked minions controlled by Methuselahs other than the acting minion's controller can play reaction cards).

 ### 6.4.
 Combat